PLEASE NOTE: IPS DOES NOT RECEIVE ANY FUNDING FOR ANY OF OUR SERVICES INCLUDING SUICIDE PREVENTION.

 - Suicide Prevention Conference, Nome, Alasksa, United States, 2004

-- Dr Westerman’s PhD research focused upon whether the risk factors associated with suicidal behaviour and protective factors that moderated suicidal risk were different for Aboriginal compared with non-Aboriginal people.
+- Adjunct Professor Westerman’s PhD research focused upon whether the risk factors associated with suicidal behaviour and protective factors that moderated suicidal risk were different for Aboriginal compared with non-Aboriginal people.
 It expanded to issues such as depression, anxiety, alcohol and drug use as well as the development of a number of unique Aboriginal mental health assessment models and finally, the development and validation of the world’s first UNIQUE psychological test for Aboriginal youth at risk of suicide (the Westerman Aboriginal Symptom Checklist – Youth: WASC-Y) resulting in a number of important FIRSTS including:

 - The development of population level risk and protective factors known to increase and moderate the risk of suicidal behaviours in Aboriginal people.
 This enables practitioners to develop case planning and treatment intervention based upon these differences